-The Corporation's strategy is to: (i) be the world leader in specialized drilling; (ii) diversify its services within the drilling field; (iii) maintain a strong balance sheet; (iv) be the best in class in safety and human resources; (v) modernize its fleet with innovation and expand its footprint in strategic areas; and (vi) embed ESG (Environmental, Social and Governance) practices in our culture and core business practices, decision making and enterprise risk management, to create meaningful long-term value for all of our stakeholders.
+The Corporation's strategy is to: (i) be the world leader in specialized drilling; (ii) diversify its services within the drilling field; (iii) maintain a strong balance sheet; (iv) be the best in class in safety and human resources; (v) modernize its fleet with innovation and expand its footprint in strategic areas; and (vi) ensure that ESG (Environmental, Social and Governance) commitments are embedded in our culture and core business practices.
 As such, the Corporation remains largely focused on specialized drilling.
 Specialized drilling can be defined as exploration or definition drilling, with significant barriers to entry for smaller drilling companies, such as deep-hole drilling, directional drilling, and mobilizations to remote locations or high altitudes, all of which usually result in higher pricing and margins.

 The Corporation believes that there are ongoing opportunities for the growth of its international mineral exploration drilling business.
 The Corporation's international strategy to date has been to expand its business, at least in part, by building on its strong relationships with a number of multinational mining companies.
-Its ongoing relationships with various international mining companies should facilitate further expansion by the Corporation into other countries where these companies are operating, or are considering commencing operations.
+Its ongoing relationships with various international mining companies should facilitate further expansion by the Corporation into other countries where these companies are operating or are considering commencing operations.
 The Corporation has made, and will continue to evaluate, strategic acquisitions and partnerships.
 Joint Venture agreements with Indigenous communities will also continue to be an important element of this strategy.
 The Corporation continues to believe that geographic diversification in its business operations is important, and this, together with other factors, is considered when new acquisition, expansion or partnership opportunities arise.
 The Corporation also believes that it is important to diversify operationally, within the specialized drilling field, and is doing so in energy, surface drill and blast, percussive/longhole drilling and in several other mine services.